 SAIT academic upgrading courses prepare students for admission to SAIT career programs.
 For SAIT program admission requirements, refer to the appropriate sections of the SAIT Academic Calendar.
 SAIT academic upgrading courses are Alberta high school equivalency courses, not Alberta Education courses.
 They may be accepted for admission purposes by other Alberta post-secondary educational institutions.
 Check the current Alberta Transfer Guide published by Alberta Council on Admissions and Transfer for a listing of all formalized transfer agreements among Alberta post-secondary institutions.

 SAIT academic upgrading courses provide students with a flexible approach for their transition into post-secondary studies.
 Courses can be taken part-time or full-time in the day, evening or online.
 Students become accustomed to the SAIT environment and culture and develop successful strategies for learning.

 It is recommended that all students have access to a personal computer.

 Students complete upgrading courses in order to meet the admission requirements for programs at SAIT and most other post-secondary education institutions in Alberta.

 Attendance and punctuality are directly related to academic success.
 Students who attend all of their classes do better on assignments and tests.
-Students are encouraged to access free SAIT student services such as tutoring, learning strategy workshops, appointments with a learning strategist, and student counselling services.
-Learn more about these services on Student Life.
+Students are encouraged to access free SAIT student services such as tutoring, academic coaching, peer mentorship and career planning support.

 Admission and Selection